 Visit this post for everything you need to know about using menstrual cups!

 Bring containers to stores with bulk goods

-I love shopping at places with bulk aisles.
+I love shopping at bulk shops and in bulk aisles.
 First off, they’re usually cheaper since you aren’t paying for packaging, and you can put it in whatever you want!

 At first, I had decided to just bring bags, and not jars.
 I thought you’d have to pay for the weight of the jar, but nope!
 Just visit someone at the front of the store and they’ll weigh the jar for you and write it on there.
 Then they just subtract its weight when you check out.
 Easy peasy!